vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_tweet_list_dynamic_data.html.md

 		}
     }

-Like a regular PoJo , the class has functions to get/set different instance variables of the object of Tweet class.
+Like a regular PoJo , the class has methods to get/set different instance variables of the object of Tweet class.

 ## Step 2 - Using Tweet model in TweetListActivity class